-HDOT NEWS RELEASE: New roadway to ease traffic congestion, facilitate cargo movementPosted on Dec 14, 2015 in Latest News, Newsroom, Press Releases
+HDOT NEWS RELEASE: New roadway to ease traffic congestion, facilitate cargo movementPosted on Dec 14, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – The Hawaii Department of Transportation (HDOT) opened a newly dedicated roadway that will facilitate the efficient movement of goods through Honolulu Port facilities, while easing congestion on surface streets for the public.
 The road is a vital component of HDOT’s Harbor Modernization Plan (HMP), codified as Act 200 (2008).